These Are the 6 Best Ways to Recover After You Run

 Muscle damage and inflammation might seem a cause for concern, but it’s a normal physiological response to strenuous activity.
 It’s something your body is able to repair post-run, assuming you get the recovery time you need.

 1.Rehydrate and Replenish

-When you exercise, your body's core temperature increases.
+When you exercise, your body’s core temperature increases.
 Sweat occurs, as a response, which causes fluid and mineral loss.
-A study published in the Journal of Athletic Training found that basketball players lost up to approximately 4599ml of sweat during a 40-minute game.
+A study published in the Journal of Athletic Training found that basketball players lost up to 155.5 ounces of sweat during a 40-minute game.
 The average playtime was just 21 minutes.
 Basketball is a high-intensity sport, but the findings give a helpful insight into fluid loss during exercise.

 A study published in 2019 conducted on marathon runners reported significant fluid and sodium volume losses.
 The average salt loss was 2.3 grams, but some lost as much as seven grams during the race.
-The average fluid loss was 2.5 litres.
+The average fluid loss was 2.5 liters.

 Staying hydrated can help runners accelerate recovery.
 It helps your body digest essential nutrients, repair muscle, and replace fluid and minerals that have been lost during a run.

 Glycogens are stored carbohydrates that are broken down and used as the main source of fuel during a run.
 A 2018 study published in Nutrition Reviews found that after 45 minutes of exercise, glycogen stores begin to deplete.
 The longer you run, the more glycogen is depleted.